YerayAlonso/YerayAlonso.github.io/_posts/2022-11-16-linux_performance.md

 ---
 title:  "Linux performance comparison"
 categories: [blog, comparison]
-tags: [hot, comparison, linux, performance]
+tags: [hot, comparison, linux, performance, memory, htop]
 ---

 There are many linux distributions out there!
 I've tested some of the full-featured Debian/Ubuntu based to compare them to try to find which one consumes less memory, at least running in a virtual machine.